 The Bank has reviewed its ECL model, updated the macroeconomic indicators and associated forward-looking factors and other data.
-The Bank has introduced a new model for ECL for secured retail loans, details refer to page 24 and 29.
+The Bank has introduced a new model for ECL for secured retail loans, details refer to pages 22 and 27.

 Criteria for determining significant increase in credit risk